-- Prien Lake Park- Overlooking the Bay on the shore of Prien Lake, this park features walking trails, a playground and water park, canoe and boat launch, as well as numerous picnic areas, amphitheater and a little treat for the parents on the go, FREE Wi-Fi.
+- Prien Lake Park Overlooking the bay on the shores of Prien Lake, this park features walking trails, a playground and water park, canoe and boat launch, as well as numerous picnic areas, amphitheater and a little treat for the parents on the go - FREE Wi-Fi!

-- Drew Park- Now, this is one of the more peaceful recreational parks.
+- Drew Park Now, this is one of the more peaceful recreational parks.
 My favorite part of this park are the oak trees that follow along the walking trail.
-Pull out a book, relax along the trail or take a quiet stroll.
+Pull out a book, relax along the trail or take a quiet stroll while the kids play!

-- Sam Houston State Park- The go-to location for bird watching and camping, featuring 1,087 acres of lakes, trees, vistas, rivers and streams.
-Anytime I think “the great outdoors” this park comes to mind.
+- Sam Houston State Park The go-to location for bird watching and camping, featuring 1,087 acres of lakes, trees, vistas, rivers and streams.
+Anytime I think “the great outdoors,” this park comes to mind.
 (Sam Houston is temporarily closed, but it will open soon!)

-- Lakefront Promenade at Bord du Lac Park- This winding path caresses the lake front, providing a perfect place for exercise, while getting the best view in town.
-Ducks love it here, bring your bread!
+- Lakefront Promenade at Bord du Lac Park This winding path caresses the lake front, providing an ideal place for exercise while getting the best view in town.
+Ducks love it here too, so bring some bread!

-- Riverside Park- Probably one of the best views of the historic Calcasieu River Bridge.
-Bring a fishing pole and float out on your boat for a little serenity.
+- Riverside Park Probably one of the best views of the historic Calcasieu River Bridge.
+Bring a fishing pole and float out on your boat for a slice of serenity.

 - The Grove at Heritage Square Located in Sulphur, this park offers a relaxing escape within a busy, urban environment.
 Surrounded by a pecan grove you’ll enjoy the walking paths and fountain feature.
 The Grove is also the home to Sulphur’s Movies Under the Stars and a the regional library’s Little Free Library – a community book share.